Linus4/eldritchinstinct/eldritch-instinct-srd.md

 If you are *not* wounded, resting for a few moments and having a drink of water restores lost HP.

 However, if you are wounded, make a CON save after every week.
 On a success, recover 1d4 HP.
-You heal your wounds on a critical success, or when you recover to more than half of your maximum HP.
+You heal your wounds on a critical success, or when you recover to half of your maximum HP.
 Every week in hospital gives [+] to your weekly CON save.

 ### Wounds Table